FilipRokita/atm10server/README.md

 ```bash
 docker compose up -d
 ```
+**Note:** You must run this command inside the directory where the docker-compose.yaml file is located.

 ### Stop the Server
 To stop the server and remove the containers, run:
 ```bash
 docker compose down
 ```
+**Note:** You must run this command inside the directory where the docker-compose.yaml file is located.

 ### Access Minecraft Server Console
 To access the Minecraft server's CLI, run: